Budget

 - Can you get rid of free lunch and breakfast for everyone?

-- Are there any plans to seek additional funding sources or grants?
+- Does the district every seek additional funding sources or grants?

-- Will there be regular updates on the financial status of the district?
+- How do I get regular updates on the financial status of the district?